 The final step when publishing any new content is to spread the word and encourage as much interest as quickly as possible.
 The more attention your content gets upon publication and in the time immediately after it is available, the more likely it is to be highlighted in search or in Recommended sections on YouTube.

-If you have already linked your YouTube account and a Google+ page, it will automatically post an update whenever you publish a new video.
-However, this is on a separate YouTube tab on your page, so it is worth also posting a bespoke update on your main Posts tab to highlight the new content.
+Subscribers to your channel will get a push notification on their mobile device when you post a new video, but it’s also important to post a bespoke update on your channel home page to showcase the new content.
 And of course you can share the link on your other social media networks such as Facebook and Twitter.

 Finally, consider scheduling.
 Even if you’ve saved on resource by shooting 20 videos at once, consider uploading one or two a week, rather than bulk uploading everything.
 That means you’re not overloading your channels with promotions all at once, and people will start to expect content from you on specific days, building a regular viewing habit.
-Although DVD box sets and streaming services such as Netflix have encouraged more and more of us to binge-watch an entire TV series in a single weekend, it’s better to build up your content catalogue on YouTube over time.
+Although streaming services such as Netflix and Amazon Prime have encouraged more and more of us to binge-watch an entire TV series in a single weekend, it’s better to build up your content catalogue on YouTube over time.

 4. Keep experimenting and improving your YouTube videos